 In 2010, James joined the National Advisory Group for CRAN, (Custom Residential Architect’s Network), a Sub-Committee of the AIA Housing Knowledge Community.
 In 2011, James was one of eight CRAN members to successfully petition AIA National Leadership for CRAN to become its own Knowledge Community.
 He has served on the ExCom Board for CRAN over the past Six years including National Chairman in 2015.

 His leadership skills earned National AIA Presidential Appointments to the Board Knowledge Committee from 2012-2013, Digital Transformation Board Work Group from 2014-2015, ArchiPAC National Steering Committee from 2014-2017 and the Board of Directors for the AIA Architecture Foundation in 2015-2018 currently serving as the Secretary.

-He has presented extensively on the Architect as Master Builder, Architect-led Design-build, BIM, Starting an Architectural Practice, Emotional Intelligence and Presentation Skills on a local, state and national level including AIA National Conventions in San Antonio, New Orleans, Washington, D.C., Denver, Chicago, Atlanta, Philadelphia and accepted for Orlando in 2017.
+He has presented extensively on the Architect as Master Builder, Architect-led Design-build, BIM, Starting an Architectural Practice, Emotional Intelligence and Presentation Skills on a local, state and national level including AIA National Conventions in San Antonio, New Orleans, Washington, D.C., Denver, Chicago, Atlanta, Philadelphia and Orlando.